 Your Buying Guide To A Cheap, High-Quality Bike

 Cycling is one of those sports that are often “prescribed” by doctors.
 It is low-impact on the joints and ideal for the individual who wants to adopt a healthy lifestyle.
 Additionally, cycling is one of those sports the entire family can get into.
 Kids love riding bikes, both as a solo activity and with their parents.
 For many kids, cycling is about the only activity that will entice them away from their video games and get them outside.
 However, a quick check on prices reveals that this sport is inherently expensive.
+Of course, it is important to shop second-hand before browsing for new bikes, and nowadays you can buy an almost new powerlite bmx and similar models online for a decent price.
 Wal-mart — one of the cheapest places you could buy a bike — sells their bikes for about $100 each.
 And your local bike shop wants about $400 for their cheapest model.
 Suddenly, you are looking at investing $1600 for your family of 4 to get into the sport.
 It is, quite simply, not financially feasible for most families to buy everyone bikes at full retail.
 So, how does one go about affordably purchasing bikes for the entire family?
 Here are Four great locations to find the best deals on bikes, and 2 tips to make sure you get the best bike for the money.